U.S. bankruptcy judge orders LightSquared parties back to mediation

-NEW YORK, Oct 6 (Reuters) - Creditors of bankrupt wireless company LightSquared and the company’s owner, Harbinger Capital Partners, will once again try to reach a mediated restructuring deal after a judge raised the prospect of converting the case to a Chapter 7 liquidation.
+NEW YORK (Reuters) - Creditors of bankrupt wireless company LightSquared and the company’s owner, Harbinger Capital Partners, will once again try to reach a mediated restructuring deal after a judge raised the prospect of converting the case to a Chapter 7 liquidation.

 With a deadline for confirming a plan just weeks away, Harbinger and two creditors, MAST Capital and JP Morgan, had crafted a plan that would carve out and hand over certain spectrum assets to creditors.